Grimbox/gwift/README.rst

 Creating a new user
 -------------------

+First of all, don't forget to set the `SECRET_KEY` parameter in the `config.py` file: user password will be salted.

 	from app import auth
 	auth.User.create_table(fail_silently=True)  # make sure table created.
 	admin = auth.User(username='admin', email='', admin=True, active=True)